googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 To add the new cvt’s, open the Control program, and add the following cvt entries, starting with the next available ID number, in this case cvt number 167. _(Because this font contains a Latin Subset, the Autohinter has already generated cvt’s for the Latin font)_

 Add four new cvt’s, for ‘Main Headline Height’, ‘Headline overshoot’, ‘Baseline’, and ‘Baseline undershoot’ using the measurements taken from the outlines.
 Compile and Save the Control Program.
-These new cvt's are now available for use, and can be referenced in the VTTTalk Hinting code.
+These new cvt’s are now available for use, and can be referenced in the VTTTalk Hinting code.

 /***** Devanagari Height cvt’s *****/

       167:   623 /* Main Flat Headline height */

 ASM("SVTCA[Y]")

 ASM("CALL[], 167, 89")

       169:     0 /* baseline */

 ASM("SVTCA[Y]")

 ASM("CALL[], 169, 89")

   RoundHeight

       168:    5 ~   167 @ 42 /* cap height overshoot */

       170:   -5 ~   169 @ 42 /* baseline undershoot */